 Take meter readings

 You should contact your gas, electric and water suppliers to let them know you are leaving.
 When you leave the property, you should take a photograph of the meter readings and then contact the provider with them so that they can finalise your account.
 You should make sure that any other bills are paid and up to date (e.g. council tax).

 If you are leaving one of our homes, remember to leave it clean and tidy and ready for re-letting.
 You should have had an inspection before the end of the tenancy with us and it is important to complete anything raised in the inspection to avoid any recharges being added to your account.
 Leave the keys to the property inside the keysafe, and any additional keys, gas cards inside the property.
-If you are unsure about what to leave and where your Housing Officer will advise you.
+If you are unsure about what to leave and where your lettings advisor will help you.
 Remember to take all your belongings with you and dispose of all rubbish in the proper bin areas.